-Higher education is organized in three Bologna cycles.
-In this context, the first-cycle features higher professional and academic undergraduate bachelor study programmes; the second-cycle features postgraduate master's study programmes (cycle or integrated), and the third-cycle includes doctoral study programmes.
-The introduction of the new Bologna study programmes at all levels of education was completed in the 2009/10 academic year.
-The old programmes have been withdrawn concurrently with the introduction of new programmes - time frame to graduate from old programmes is until 2015/16.
-Study programmes are carried out as full-time or part-time or in the form of distance learning.
+Higher education is organized in three study cycles.
+The first-cycle features professional and academic undergraduate study programmes; the second-cycle features postgraduate master's study programmes (second cycle or integrated), and the third-cycle postgraduate doctoral study programmes.
+The introduction of the new Bologna study programmes in all cycles was completed in the 2009/2010 academic year.
+Study programmes are carried out as full-time or part-time studies or in the form of distance learning.
+Studies on old programmes had to be completed by end of the 2015/2016 academic year.
+In the 2015/2016 academic year, over 12 000 students completed their studies on old programmes.

-Tertiary education study programmes last from 2 to 6 years.
+Tertiary education study programmes take 2 to 6 years.
 Credit points - ECTS are awarded according to student workload.
-One full-time study year corresponds to 60 ECTS, whereby 1 ECTS equals 25-30 hours of work or a total of 1,500 to 1,800 hours of work per year.
+One full-time study year corresponds to 60 ECTS, whereby 1 ECTS equals 25-30 hours of work or a total of 1 500 to 1 800 hours of work per year.